KRC00112/Pomodoro/README.md

 ## Features

-- **Timer** — Focus, short break, and long break modes with Classic, Deep, and Sprint duration presets; Number of rounds completed are kept track of only in focus mode
+- **Timer** — Focus, short break, and long break modes with Classic, Deep, and Sprint duration presets; The number of rounds completed is kept track of only in focus mode.
 - **Tasks** — Add, complete, and remove tasks; completed tasks persist via local storage

 ---